Damon Severson: New Jersey Devils

 Prior to the start of the 2017–18 season, Severson signed a new six-year, $25.2 million contract with the Devils worth $4,166,700 annually.
 He began the season slow and was a healthy scratch twice by November 7, 2017.
 He later snapped a seven-game pointless drought at 13:45 of the second period in a 5–2 loss to the New York Rangers on December 9.
 On January 15, 2018, Severson helped the Devils end a six-game losing streak by scoring two goals in a 4–1 win over the Rangers.
 He also scored two goals in a 4–1 win over the New York Islanders to become the third defenceman in franchise history to do so against the team.
 Later, Severson continued to increase his career-high in goals during a game against the Carolina Hurricanes.
-His ninth even-strength goal of the season, which tied the game at 1–1, placed him third amongst all NHL defensemen in even strength goals.
-He eneded the regular season by serving as a healthy scratch for the final three games.
+His ninth even-strength goal of the season, which tied the game at 1–1, placed him third amongst all NHL defencemen in even strength goals.
+He ended the regular season by serving as a healthy scratch for the final three games.
 As the Devils qualified for the 2018 Stanley Cup playoffs, they met the Tampa Bay Lightning for Round 1.
 Severson served as a healthy scratch for Game 1 but returned for Game 2 and played 16:41 minutes of ice time.
 Despite this, the Devils fell to the Lightning in five games after losing 3–1 in Game 5.

 During the 2018–19 NHL season, Severson set a career-high in goals with 11 and tied his career-high in assists with 28.
 He began the season strong and tallied five points through four games in November.
 The following month, Severson scored the opening goal just 25 seconds into a game against the Boston Bruins to mark the fastest goal of the Devils' season.
-In January, Severson lost his regular defense partner John Moore and was paired with Seth Helgeson.
-On March 12, 2019, Severson tallied an assist on Kyle Palmieri's goal to become the fourth Devils defensemen to record 100 assists before their 350th game.
+In January, Severson lost his regular defence partner John Moore and was paired with Seth Helgeson.
+On March 12, 2019, Severson tallied an assist on Kyle Palmieri's goal to become the fourth Devils defencemen to record 100 assists before their 350th game.
 As he continued to produce, Severson's time on ice increased to a season-best 24:18 and he became one of only two Devils players to compete in all 82 games of the season.
 During the 2019 offseason, Severson competed with Team Canada at the 2019 IIHF World Championship and played in a charity softball game.